ersilia-os/ersilia/documentation/README_martinmwangi.md

 3 Go through the Ersilia's code of conduct and familiarize yourself with it.
 Please do ensure you adhere to the code of conduct during your contribution phase.

 4  When contributing to a project, the first step is to go to the project site and pick an issue that you'd want to work on and that fits your skill set.
-Before tackling larger, more difficult issues, as a first-time contributor, you should try to find something modest and reasonably simple to utilize as a pleasant entry into the project.
+Before tackling larger and more difficult issues as a first-time contributor, you should try to find something modest and reasonably simple to utilize as a pleasant entry into the project.
 On your first few contributions, don't try to go too deep!

 5 If you see an issue you are interested in tackling, you can indicate interest in the comment section to be assigned that issue.
 You can also open issues you feel should be added.

 6  After making a contribution ensure you record your contribution on the outreachy website. https://www.outreachy.org/apply/project-selection/